jmaih/RISE_toolbox/README.md

 Rationality In Switching Environments (RISE) Toolbox
 ================
-Welcome to RISE (Beta Version).
+Welcome to RISE!!!
 For any issue, suggestion or bug report, please send an email to [junior.maih AT gmail.com](junior.maih@gmail.com)

 RISE is an object-oriented Matlab toolbox for solving and estimating nonlinear